-■ If we follow a top-down methodology one can discretize local coordinate systems and/or local fields defined on them, to understand internal relations or complex interactions between hierarchical structures.
+- If we follow a top-down methodology one can discretize local coordinate systems and/or local fields defined on them, to understand internal relations or complex interactions between hierarchical structures. - If we follow a bottom-up methodology one can develop clustering methods at different levels going from unstructured data to hierarchical models.